 - Regular payments.
 You can choose to top up the prepaid card from your own account at regular intervals automatically.

 - Instant money transfers.
 So you can get money to your kids if they are ever in urgent need.

 - Giftlinks.
 Relatives and friends can be sent links to easily deposit money straight to your child’s card.

-Through the child app you have similarly the ability to see a breakdown of payments and any task or chores set and also:
+In the child app it will show a breakdown of payments and any task or chores set.
+In addition, there are: